tay-bird/birdnest-aboutme/employment.rst

     reports.

     I was also tasked with the development of small automation tools.
-I planned, built, and maintained two internal services at Demonware: :ref:`Neversleep` and :ref:`Jarvis`.
-I also wrote numerous scripts on request for team members to produce reports, manage Google Calendar events, and track JIRA tickets.
+I planned, built, and maintained two internal services at Demonware, "Neversleep" and "Jarvis".
+    I also wrote numerous scripts as needed for team members to produce reports, manage Google Calendar events, and track JIRA tickets.